Planning for teaching using animals

 • maximising the benefit (educational outcome).

 Minimising the effect on the animals means making the experience as pleasant for them as possible.
-This starts at the selection of species — for example, do you need a highly sensitive rabbit for your program or would a visit from a well-socialised puppy do the trick?
+This starts with the selection of species — for example, do you need a highly sensitive rabbit for your program or would a visit from a well-socialised puppy do the trick?

 The housing and care of the animals needs to be detailed in your application and every opportunity to increase their comfort and security should be taken.